 Future Chinese Space Missions

 In July or August 2020, a Chinese spaceship will be sent to orbit and land on Mars and deploy a rover along with it.
 The spacecraft will land on the northern half of Mars while the rover will inspect the external part.
 The journey will take around seven months and the data will be received by 2021.

 Although China was a late entrant in the field of crewed spacecraft — with its debut in 2003 by sending its first man into space — it has proven its ability by showing rapid growth since then.
 Two astronauts spent a month in a Chinese space station in late 2016.
 Along with this, a fully operating and permanent crewed space station is ready to start its functions within five years.
 Moreover, a fully manned lunar mission is also on the cards.

 China has already taken its first steps in space travel and is counted in the big three.
-In 2016, it beat Russia in the number of rocket launches for the first time ever and was at par with the U.S. by launching 22 rockets.
-Russia launched 17 rockets but the United States could have launched a few more if Space X's Falcon 9 rocket launch hadn't met with a setback.
+In 2016, it beat Russia in the number of rocket launches for the first time ever and was at par with the United States by launching 22 rockets.
+Russia launched 17 rockets but the United States could have launched a few more if Space X's Falcon 9 rocket launch hadn't met a setback.